Azure/azure-policy/samples/GuestConfiguration/installed-application-linux/README.md

-# Audit that applications are installed inside Linux VMs
+# Audit if an application is not installed inside Linux VMs

-This initiative uses [Azure Policy Guest Configuration](https://docs.microsoft.com/governance/policy/concepts/guest-configuration) to audit applications installed in Linux virtual machines.
+This initiative uses [Azure Policy Guest Configuration](https://docs.microsoft.com/governance/policy/concepts/guest-configuration) to audit if applications aren't installed in Linux virtual machines.

 Initiative ID: `/providers/Microsoft.Authorization/policySetDefinitions/c937dcb4-4398-4b39-8d63-4a6be432252e`